RoboJackets/mjackets-api/docs/contributing/commit_guidelines.rst

    :file:`doc/contribute/code_component_README` (and included
    `below`_ for reference)

 #.
-The STM32 Development comittee will evaluate the code
+The mJackets API project maintainers will evaluate the code
    component README as part of the PR commit and vote on accepting it using the GitHub PR review tools.

-   - If rejected by the comittee, the contributor will be notified and the PR will be closed.
+   - If rejected, the contributor will be notified and the PR will be closed.

    - If there are no objections, the matter is closed.
 Approval can be accelerated by unanimous approval of the comitteee before the